Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/contracts-and-apis/idempotency.md

 a response, it can retry the API call with the same idempotency key as much as it likes, safe in the knowledge that the API operation will only be executed once.

+> Idempotence is the property of certain operations in mathematics and computer science whereby they can be applied
+> multiple times without changing the result beyond the initial application.
+> ~ Wikipedia, 2025

 It is important that the API handles idempotency safely and correctly, so that the API caller can [attempt retries safely](#safe-retries).